newrelic/node-newrelic/documentation/module-instrumentations.md

 # Module Instrumentations

 An instrumentation allows us to run some code immediately after a Node.js program loads a specific module via the `require` function.
-This code can then "wrap" (i.e redefine, "monkey-patch", etc.) module methods in order to to create metrics, events, segments, whatever-else, etc. as needed.
+This code can then "wrap" (i.e redefine, "monkey-patch", etc.) module methods in order to create metrics, events, segments, whatever-else, etc. as needed.
 An instrumentation also uses helper objects called "shims".
 The methods on these shims can perform tasks that are shared across different sorts of instrumentations, (naming a transaction, creating a segment, etc.).

 There are three broad and overlapping categories of instrumentations.